TeachBooks/systems-engineering-design/book/chapters/chapter_2_2.md

 Recapitulating, we can state that simulation in the design cycle leads to a conditional prediction of the behavior of the designed product, with respect to this product in its totality, that is to say with respect to as many aspects as possible.

 At the beginning of the simulation phase we stand with empty hands.
 Thus we start the simulation phase, not immediately with deduction, like in the research cycle, but we first have to build up a logical system for that deduction.
 Since in designing, a number of aspects are involved, it often means that we have to construct a number of these deductive systems.
 Such systems are called **models**.
 Thus, at the beginning of the simulation phase, models should be constructed on the basis of which of the desired deductive operations can be carried out.
-In Chapter 5 we will go more extensively into the different models for simulation.
-Here we shall restrict ourselves to the following remarks.

 Deduction always takes place in a logical system.
 Logical systems belong to the domain of the mind (although they can be interpreted materially in books and the like).
 Some simulation models, for example mathematical models, directly form such logical systems within which deductions can be performed.
 Yet, many simulations call upon the help of experiments with physical models, which are considered, with respect to a certain aspect, as homomorphisms [^homomorphism] of the original.